 Violent Assault Jolts Beacon Community; Privacy Of Victim Respected; Community Left Unsettled

-/The Beacon community was jolted today when news of a violent assault of a woman allegedly walking a dog along Tioronda Avenue circulated on social media and in personal texts, accompanied by discussions in private and public Facebook community groups about the situation.
-When the Beacon Police Department issued their first Press Release, their wording was vague, leaving community members frusterated, as Chief Figlia referred to the event as: “a possible, past occurred assault on Tioronda Ave. in the area of Wolcott Ave."
+When the Beacon Police Department issued their first press release, their wording was vague, leaving community members frustrated, as Chief Figlia referred to the event as: “a possible, past occurred assault on Tioronda Ave. in the area of Wolcott Ave."
 But people had seen police activity in the area just that morning, and the text already circulated.

 The term “past occurred” indicated no time - 5 days ago or 5 hours ago, and “possible” indicates that the assault did not happen at all, or that doubt was placed on the person who said they experienced the assault.
-Phone calls and FOIL requests to the Police Department, and social media posts about the department were made by the public.
+Phone calls and FOIL requests to the Police Department, and social media posts about the department were made by the public to attempt to push the department to release more information for public safety and tip gathering.

-Soon, a second statement was issued later in the afternoon with more detail, such as confirmation of the assault and time of arrival of the police.
+A second statement was issued later in the afternoon with more detail, such as confirmation of the assault and time of arrival of the police.
 That release also stated that she “may have been the victim of a crime,” but did not state what the crime was, before confirming that she was “seriously assaulted” in the next sentence.
-In the text circulating on social media, she had been walking a dog, who was connected to alerting humans who aided in her being found.
-However, detail of the dog was not in the Police Department Press Release.
+In the text circulating on social media, she had been allegedly been walking her dog, who allegedly connected with humans, alerting them to the woman’s whereabouts.
+However, detail of the dog was not in the Police Department press release.

-By the time the first Press Release was posted to the Police Department’s Facebook, many people in the public knew details, which included an elementary school lockdown.
+By the time the first press release was posted to the Police Department’s Facebook, many people in the public knew alleged details, which included an elementary school lockout.
 But none of that was mentioned in the first statement, which angered the public, as the Police Department held tight to protecting the privacy of the victim and the integrity of the investigation.

 This, in the context of a federal blessing of immunity on violence unleashed on women and people of color, which is playing out in Minnesota and other cities in the country.
-One ALBB reader, Janice Sullivan, said of the first Press Release: “This is not enough information to keep people safe.
+One ALBB reader said of the first press release: “This is not enough information to keep people safe.
 They’re not saying what happened.”

 The First Wave Of Information